PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

     Covariance ``E[xy | prov] − E[x | prov]·E[y | prov]``.
     Structurally independent arguments (disjoint base-RV
-    footprints) give an exact ``0``; arguments sharing leaves are correlation-aware, analytically where the product has a closed form and by Monte Carlo otherwise.
+    footprints) give an exact ``0``; arguments sharing leaves are correlation-aware, analytically where every factor has a closed form and otherwise by a single coupled Monte-Carlo pass that draws ``(x, y)`` pairs from the joint circuit and returns their sample covariance (so the estimator's noise scales with the covariance itself, not with the product of the means).

 :sqlfunc:`correlation` ``(x, y [, prov])``
-    Pearson correlation, the covariance normalised by the two standard deviations.
+    Pearson correlation, the covariance normalised by the two standard deviations -- on the Monte-Carlo path all three statistics are read off the same coupled pass.
 Returns ``NULL`` when either standard deviation is zero (a degenerate, constant argument).
 All moments are evaluated under the same conditioning event ``prov``.

 .. code-block:: postgresql